 - Pizza Hut Book-It program – during the summer this program offers all kinds of reading challenges, tips and games through their website.

-- Chuck E. Cheese Reading Program – this one runs all year long and kids earn 10 free tokens for reading every day for 2 weeks (scroll down to the bottom of the page to find the reading programs).
-They have lots of other reward programs listed here.
+- Chuck E. Cheese Reading Program – this one runs all year long and kids earn 10 free tokens for reading every day for 2 weeks (get the 2022 form here).
+They have lots of other Summer Fun reward programs listed here.

 RELATED ARTICLE: Free Educational Websites for Kids

-- Regal Cinemas – Tuesdays and Wednesdays in the summer for $1
+- Regal Cinemas – Summer Movie Express – Kids’ Movies – Tuesdays and Wednesdays for $2.

-- Showcase Cinemas – no specific summer discount program for kids, but they do have lots of other discount programs.
+- Showcase Cinemas – no specific summer discount program for kids, but they do have Bargain Tuesdays and Senior Wednesdays.

 If you are looking for more recreation ideas that the whole family can enjoy, consider reading the recreation chapter of our first book, America’s Cheapest Family Gets You Right on the Money.

 Take a little time to do some planning, a little talking, and a little creative thinking.
-This summer can be a time of excitement, adventure and real connection.
+This summer can be a time of excitement, adventure, and real connection.
 Try some new experiences and summertime can be fun!
-Yes this page of inexpensive summer activities should keep your kids busy but not too busy!
+We hope this list of summer activities will keep your kids busy, but still give them time to just be a kid!

-If you have more ideas for Inexpensive Summer Activities, please add them below in the comments section.
+If you have more ideas please add them below in the comments section.